-New Norham rugby shirt to be unveiled live on TV
+New Norham rugby shirt unveiled live on TV

-As 82,000 fans stand silent and the England and Welsh teams line up before the RBS 6 Nations clash kicks off on Sunday, 100 secondary state school students from across England will take a deep breath as they prepare to perform the National Anthem alongside Laura Wright, England Rugby’s official anthem singer.
+As 82,000 fans stood silent and the England and Welsh teams lined up before the RBS 6 Nations clash kicked off on Sunday, 100 secondary state school students from across England took a deep breath as they prepared to perform the National Anthem alongside Laura Wright, England Rugby’s official anthem singer.

-Norham pupil Jamie Barber from Year 9 will be one of the 100 students on the pitch.
+Norham pupil Jamie Barber from Year 9 was one of the 100 students on the pitch.

-The pyrotechnics will have illuminated their distinctive rugby shirts which they have personally designed at a Canterbury kit design workshop as part of All Schools, England Rugby’s programme to help more secondary state school students play rugby.
-As Official Partner, Canterbury, the official kit supplier to England Rugby, runs the workshops for each school to get pupils interested in, and actively involved in, rugby for their school.
-They use their school colours, emblems and mottos to inspire their drawings, before the kit manufacturer produces the final shirts that are worn with pride by the school’s new rugby team.
-Shirts which see their debut appearance on Twickenham’s hallowed turf.
+The pyrotechnics illuminated their distinctive rugby shirts which they personally designed at a Canterbury kit design workshop as part of All Schools, England Rugby’s programme to help more secondary state school students play rugby.
+Their shirts eventually seen their debut appearance on Twickenham’s hallowed turf.

-As a passionate ambassador for All Schools, Laura attended one of the workshops to meet the students aged between 12 and 18 years and designed her own rugby shirt that she will also be wearing on Sunday.
+As a passionate ambassador for All Schools, Laura attended one of the workshops to meet the students aged between 12 and 18 years and designed her own rugby shirt that she also wore on Sunday.